-Paolo: Speaking of intuition and making judgements…have you ever made a mistake?
+Speaking of intuition and making judgments…have you ever made a mistake?

 Carlos: I have failed so many times.
-Pretty much all big, successful companies in which I have no capital were great opportunities that I missed out on.
+Pretty much all big, successful companies in which I’ve had no capital in, were great opportunities that I missed out on.

 I think that as an investor, you should try not to dwell on what you could have done.
-For example, when Wallapop was founded, I didn’t know who Miguel Vicente was yet and nobody presented the company to me.
-So, I didn’t have the chance to invest in it – it wasn’t in my hands.
+For example, when Wallapop was founded, I didn’t know who Miguel Vicente was, and nobody presented the company to me.
+So I didn’t have the chance to invest in it – it wasn’t in my hands.

 In the case of Trovit, I was aware of the company, but my business partner wasn’t sure about it, so I didn’t invest.
 The €10,000 that I decided not to invest at the time would have returned €530,000.

-Carlos: If they are somebody with a lot of money to invest (starting from 100k), I would tell them to first go to a venture capital fund.
-Let the venture capital fund manage your investments, because you are five to ten times more likely to earn money through them than on your own!
+Carlos: If they are somebody with a lot of money to invest (starting from 100K), I would tell them to first go for a venture capital fund.
+Let the venture capital fund manage your investments because you are five to 10 times more likely to earn money through them than on your own!

 But we need to distinguish between a ‘business angel’ and a private investor.

-A private investor is a person who has earned money not in an entrepreneurial way.
-The private investor uses their own funds to invest in startups.
+A private investor is a person who has earned money in a non-entrepreneurial way.
+The private investor uses their own funds to invest in start-ups.
 By not having a background in entrepreneurship and the ecosystem, they are likely to face more problems when deciding which investments are the most promising.

 Carlos: I would ask them this: are you ready?
 Not everybody is made to be an entrepreneur.
 There is huge social pressure nowadays to go down that path.
-Entrepreneurship is made out to be this glorified thing that everyone should aspire to… but this is not the truth.
+Entrepreneurship is made out to be this glorified thing that everyone should aspire to…but this is wrong.